mode-network/documentation/tools/general-tooling.md

 ## [Tenderly](https://tenderly.co/)

-Tenderly offers a wide range of dev tooling raging from simulation APIs to RPC and more.
+Tenderly offers a wide range of dev tooling ranging from simulation APIs to RPC and more.
 You can find a list of all their products here: [https://docs.tenderly.co/products](https://docs.tenderly.co/products) .

 ***